molgenis/molgenis-frontend/README.md

 By setting the canary-tag in the MOLGENIS repository you automatically pickup new changes from the MOLGENIS frontend when you build the MOLGENIS repository.

 #### Releases
-You can manually perform a release on Jenkins and specify if it should be a patch, minor or major increment.
+You can manually perform a release on Jenkins.
+Lerna will determine which modules need to be released and what type of increment is needed based on the git log.
+Please use conventional commits so that this is determined correctly.

 For more information, see the `lerna version` [command documentation](https://github.com/lerna/lerna/tree/master/commands/version#readme).